scriptnetwork/script-4/README.md

 and is thus able to adapt to different computing environments, ranging from high-end data center server clusters to commodity PCs and laptops.

 The ledger also supports Turing-Complete smart contracts, which enables rich user experiences for DApps built on top of the Script Ledger.
-For more technical details, please refer to our [docs](https://docs.script.tv).
+For more details, please refer to our [docs](https://docs.script.tv).

 To learn more about the Script Network in general, visit [ScriptTV home page](https://script.tv).